 In this third-year course, students take an advanced look at the engineering design profession.
 Students will learn to apply design concepts, engineering problem solving, and visual graphic techniques while maintaining professional ethics, and responsibility.
 Students will be introduced to design theory of basic machine elements through the introduction of dies, jigs and other industrial applications.
 Understanding the theory of detail design procedures will be explained through the latest design methods, technical skills, industrial applications, and practices of mechanical assembly.
 Topical areas may include: bill of materials, subassemblies, standard parts, fasteners, dimensioning, visualization and advanced 3-dimensional CAD techniques.
-Students will be included in the course experience while maintaining personal safety in the fabrication lab.
+Students will incorporate rapid prototyping technology for model design, analysis and verification of a fully defined new part.
+The building of simple projects will be included in the course experience while maintaining personal safety in the fabrication lab.
 This course has been approved to meet the MMC senior year math-related credit requirement.

-\Students who successfully complete this CTE program may be eligible to earn articulated college credits.
+Students who successfully complete this CTE program may be eligible to earn articulated college credits.
 For details about participating colleges, specific agreements, and requirements, please see the "Articulation" section of the district website at:

-9465/9466 RESEARCH AND DEVELOPMENT 1A BC / 1B BC (2 hr) \ - (TAUGHT AT DAKOTA HIGH SCHOOL) Gr 12 1.0/1.0 credit
+9465/9466 RESEARCH AND DEVELOPMENT 1A BC / 1B BC (2 hr) - (TAUGHT AT DAKOTA HIGH SCHOOL)

 Prerequisite/Recommendation: Engineering Design 1YA BC/1YB BC with a 2.0 or higher and with teacher/administrative recommendation.

 In this fourth-year course students will have the opportunity to design and develop a variety of new products and mechanisms using engineering design techniques.
 With concept sketching and visualization as a foundation, projects will be designed, engineered, prototyped, fabricated and tested for performance and durability.
 Students will focus on 3-D solid part design and analysis using various CAD systems.
 Results from the applications of various digital media may include Photo-Realistic Rendering, Animation, Finite Element Analysis (FEA) and Plastic Rapid Prototyping of 3-D solids.
 Special emphasis is placed on the Research and Development to fully define new products or improve existing products.
+Students will use all essential metal, woodworking tools, and automated machines in the DHS fabrication lab to manufacture and assemble their final projects.
 Students will be required to give a final portfolio presentation of their research and will depart the class with a greater understanding of the development of tangible industry processes, methods, new product development and equipment.
 This course has been approved to meet the MMC senior year math-related credit requirement.